What is USB-C, the charging socket that replaced Apple’s Lightning cable?

 Apple’s shift is an example of how European Union regulations often end up rippling around the world — what’s known as the “Brussels effect” — as companies decide it’s easier to comply than make different products for different regions.

 The EU spent more than a decade cajoling the tech industry into adopting a common charging standard.
-The push to impose rules for a uniform cable is part of the bloc’s broader effort to make products sold in the EU more sustainable and cut down on electronic waste.
+The push to impose rules for a uniform cable are part of the bloc’s wider effort to make products sold in the EU more sustainable and cut down on electronic waste.

 The EU’s common charging rule won’t actually take effect until fall 2024.
 It covers phones, tablets, e-readers, earbuds, digital cameras, headphones and headsets, handheld video game consoles, keyboards and mice, portable speakers and navigation devices.